-The ILR School of Cornell University, a leading school for applied social sciences in USA & Grassroots Research and Advocacy Movement (GRAAM) a Public Policy Research and Advocacy Think-tank in India, jointly presents a workshop intended to build capacity in understanding the process and methods of Program evaluation and evidence based policy making.
+The ILR School of Cornell University, a leading school for applied social sciences in USA,the Tata Cornell Institute for Agriculture and Nutrition, & the Grassroots Research and Advocacy Movement (GRAAM) a Public Policy Research and Advocacy Think-tank in India, jointly presents a capacity building workshop to understanding the process and methods of programme evaluation and evidence based policy making.

-This thirteen-day PA & PE workshop will draw on the academic expertise of Cornell University and large research network of GRAAM to provide participants with practical guidance for understanding Public Policy Analysis & Program Evaluation.
+This thirteen-day PA & PE workshop will draw on the academic expertise of Cornell University, and the Tata-Cornell Institute, as well as the large research network of GRAAM to provide participants with practical guidance for understanding Policy Analysis & Program Evaluation.

 Dates: June 17 to 29, 2019